ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```
 The following modules are preloaded: `fs`, `crypto`, `wake_on_lan`, `request`, `suncalc2`, `util`, `path`, `os`, `net`, `events`, `dns`.

-To use other modules, enter the name of the module in the configuration dialog. ioBroker will install the module, after which you can require and use it in your scripts.
+To use other modules, enter the name of the module in the instance configuration. ioBroker will install the module.
+You can require and use it in your scripts afterwards.

 **Notice** - module *request* is available via variable *request*.
 There is no need to write `const request = require('request');`.